SHS-Games/SHS-Games.github.io/index.md

 # Hi Kenny

-I bet you're thinking "wow what? my name on a website? a published one at that even?" (probably david too)
+I bet you're thinking "wow what? my name on a website? a published one at that even?"

 Look, I even found a picture of your face from just a second ago